 3) Attendance at a summer conference or workshop.

-Information about past Kratz Summer Writing Fellows:
+We are pleased to announce our current and past Kratz Summer Writing Fellows:

 1) Corrine Bennett received funding to travel to Buenos Aires to produce fiction inspired by Borges and Cortazar.